 The master planning, rezoning and draft plan of subdivision for the Firgrove-Grassways revitalization has been completed.
 Work is underway to apply for project funding.
 Based on the outcomes of these funding applications, staff will determine next steps to implement the revitalization.

 In a report to the TCHC Board of Directors on September 12, 2019, TCHC staff recommended that the Firgrove-Grassways revitalization project proceed, and that staff pursue funding from all levels of government to fund the shortfall.
 In addition, staff will be seeking other funding opportunities and partnerships that will add additional affordable housing units and expanded community space to the Firgrove community.

 Once funding is secured and the implementation plan is in place, work can proceed to issue a Request for Proposal (RFP) to select a Developer Partner, prepare the necessary planning applications to the City and continue to engage with tenants, the broader community and the City to refine programming and detailed designs of the blocks.

-- City of Toronto approves the Draft Plan of Subdivision in January 2023
+- City of Toronto approves the Draft Plan of Subdivision in January 2023, subject to conditions.

 - TCHC to submit Canada Mortgage and Housing Corporation (CMHC) funding application

 - City of Toronto approves the rezoning application in July 2022

 - TCHC completes refurbishment work on 147 units at Needle Firway in August 2022